sandialabs/Jet-Partitioner/README.md

 Kokkos (https://github.com/kokkos/kokkos): Enables performance portable parallelism.
 KokkosKernels (https://github.com/kokkos/kokkos-kernels): Necessary only for KokkosSparse::CrsMatrix class.
 Metis (https://github.com/KarypisLab/METIS): Used for initial partitioning of coarsest graph.
+(Circumstantial) GKLib (https://github.com/KarypisLab/GKlib.git): Needed to link against the github distribution of Metis.
+Not needed for older distributions of Metis.

 ## Usage

+### Building

+Standard CMake build process.
+If your Metis build requires GKlib, add "-DLINK_GKLIB=True" to your cmake command when building Jet.
+Example build scripts are provided for macOS with OpenMP and Linux systems with Cuda.
+These scripts handle all required dependencies.

 ### Executables